 Social Security Numbers

-The University of Pittsburgh is committed to limiting its use of Social Security numbers (SSNs) and maintaining the confidentiality of those numbers that it does collect.
+The University of Pittsburgh is committed to limiting its use of social security numbers (SSNs) and maintaining the confidentiality of those numbers that it does collect.
 To that end, the University has developed a comprehensive policy to control the collection, management, and display of SSNs, and to limit their use as an identification number.

 SSNs may only be requested when clearly justified, such as when required by law or for business purposes with certain third party providers.
 The collection of SSNs must be accompanied by an appropriate disclosure of its use.
-Online and offline computer systems that maintain SSN data must have adequate security as certified by CSSD to protect its confidentiality and integrity.
+Online and offline computer systems that maintain SSN data must have adequate security as certified by Pitt IT to protect its confidentiality and integrity.
 Please refer to the specific actions below to ensure compliance with this policy.

 SSNs may be collected and recorded when needed by federal or state governmental agencies or by outside third parties.
 The collection of SSNs by any University unit must receive prior approval from the University's Privacy Officer.